Tomás Rincón: Sampdoria

-On 8 January 2022, he joined Sampdoria on loan.
-On 5 July 2022, Rincón returned to Sampdoria on a permanent basis with a one-year contract.
+On 8 January 2022, Rincón joined Sampdoria on loan.
+On 5 July 2022, he returned to Sampdoria on a permanent basis with a one-year contract.

+Santos

+On 15 August 2023, Campeonato Brasileiro Série A side Santos confirmed the signing of Rincón, pending on medical examinations.
+He made his debut for the club five days later, replacing Joaquim Henrique in a 2–1 home win over Grêmio.

+Rincón scored his first goal for Peixe on 1 October 2023, netting his team's second in a 4–1 home routing of Vasco da Gama.
+Seven days later, he scored the equalizer in a 2–1 away success over rivals Palmeiras.

 International career

+Rincón represented Venezuela at under-17 level in the 2005 South American U-17 Championship, and at under-20 level in the 2007 South American U-20 Championship.
+He played his first senior international game for the full side on 3 February 2008, starting in a 1–0 friendly win over Haiti at the Estadio Monumental de Maturín.

-Rincón played for the Venezuela national under-20 team at Sudamericana sub-20, held in Paraguay.
-He played his first senior international game for Venezuela in 2008 in a 2010 FIFA World Cup qualifier.
-On 22 July 2011, he was voted Adidas' Best Player at the 2011 Copa América, held in Argentina, receiving 65% of the total votes against ten candidates.
+On 22 July 2011, Rincón was voted Adidas' Best Player at the 2011 Copa América, held in Argentina, receiving 65% of the total votes against ten candidates.
 Venezuela finished the tournament in fourth place.
 He later also took part at the 2015 Copa América, and the Copa América Centenario in 2016 with Venezuela, serving as his team's captain in the latter tournament.

-He scored his first international goal on 16 November 2018, netting the equalising goal from the penalty spot in a 1–1 friendly away draw against Japan.
-He was also a member of the Venezuelan team that took part at the 2019 Copa América in Brazil.
-On 14 October 2019, Rincón made his 100th international appearance for Venezuela against Trinidad and Tobago.
+Rincón scored his first international goal on 16 November 2018, netting the equalising goal from the penalty spot in a 1–1 friendly away draw against Japan.
+He was also a member of the Venezuelan team that took part at the 2019 Copa América in Brazil, and made his 100th international appearance for Venezuela against Trinidad and Tobago on 14 October 2019.

+Rincón announced his retirement from the national team following his country's 6-3 loss to Colombia at home, which eliminated them from qualification for the 2026 World Cup.